mattahrens/data-101/docs/04-Loading-data-in-python.md

 print(ratings_df)
 ```

-You can add similar cells for the `books_df` and `user_df` dataframes as well.
+You can add similar cells to print the `books_df` and `user_df` dataframes as well.
 To see full information about the fields in a dataframe, you can use the `info()` function.

 ```
 ratings_df.info()
 ```

 ## Summary
 In this lesson, we learned how to use Python to create our own dataset and to load a dataset from existing files that we downloaded.
 We were introduced to the concept of a dataframe with is how data is represented in Python.
 We also learned about functions which are modules of code that allow us to accomplish a specific task.
-Some of the functions we practiced were `print()` and `describe()`.
+Some of the functions we practiced were `info()`, `print()`, and `read_csv()`.